 The combinations of all possible expressible video properties as code point values could hypothetically result in hundreds or thousands of permutations; but many of those combinations are rarely or never used in practice.
 For example, it is highly unlikely that the perceptual quantization (PQ) transfer characteristics function specified in Recommendation ITU-R BT.2100 would be combined with the colour primaries specified in Recommendation ITU-R BT.601.
 Only a small subset of the possible combinations is used in practice.

 This document is written to provide information to help the producers of various content processing tools to avoid processing mistakes that can cause video quality degradation due to having incorrect assumptions made about video property combinations.
 There are only a few limited sets of video property combinations that are widely used in present-day video production and distribution equipment chains.
-This document describes these limited sets of combinations that are currently widely used and describes how the associated signal type metadata is carried to aid in the automation of content workflows across various domains of capture, production and distribution.
+This document describes these limited sets of combinations that are currently widely used and describes how the associated signal type metadata is carried to aid in the automation of content workflows across various domains of capture, production, and distribution.
 Lastly, this document aims to help its readers, especially toolset developers, to repurpose tools to work properly across several domains (e.g., capture, production, production distribution, and service distribution) where similar video conversion functions (e.g., chroma subsampling or colour space conversions) may be performed.

-The coding-independent code points (CICP) specification for video (Recommendation ITU-T H.273 | ISO/IEC 23091-2) defines code points and fields that identify some properties of video signals.
-These are defined independently from how these properties are carried in a coded video-layer bitstream such as an HEVC or AVC bitstream, which could differ depending on bitstream format.
-The compressed representation is sometimes considered to be a temporary, compacted state for distribution or delivery of the video signal, while the reconstructed video signal output from a video decoder may be interpreted as having the same meaning as a video signal immediately prior to compression by a compression encoder.
+The coding-independent code points (CICP) specification for video (Recommendation ITU-T H.273 | ISO/IEC 23091-2) defines code points and fields that identify properties of video signals.
+These code points are defined independently from how these properties are carried in a coded video-layer bitstream such as an HEVC or AVC bitstream, which could differ depending on bitstream format.
+The compressed representation is sometimes considered to be a temporary, compacted state for distribution or delivery of the video signal, while the reconstructed video signal output from a video decoder may be interpreted as having the same meaning as a video signal immediately prior to compression in the encoder.

-Clauses 7.2 and 7.3 define system identifier tags combinations of the described commonly used values of such video signal property combinations that apply across domains.
+Clauses 7.2 and 7.3 define system identifier tags for combinations of the described commonly used values of such video signal property combinations that apply across signal domains.
 In addition, these clauses also identify how the video property values are carried in the signal processing workflow.
 Clause 7.3 defines system identifier tags for commonly used values for mastering display colour volume descriptions.
 Annex A define system identifier tags used for additional combinations that are not specified as industry standards.

 6 Workflow domains

-Figure 1 illustrates workflow domains (capture, production, production distribution and service distribution) in which video content may exist, be edited, or be converted.
-Typical content workflows across these domains are theatrical/scripted TV or live events.
-There are many similar video processing functions that can be performed in each domain and often these may be repeated in the next successive domain.
+Figure 1 illustrates workflow domains (capture, production, production distribution, and service distribution) in which video content may exist, be edited, or be converted.
+Typical content workflows across these domains are either theatrical/scripted (episodic) TV or live events.
+There are many similar video processing functions that can be performed in each domain and often these functions may be repeated in the next successive domain.

 Figure 1 – Video workflows through different carriage domains